jafid/SmartEsop/documentation.md

 + The vestOptions function vests options for eligible employees in a single transaction, minimizing gas costs by updating the vested option balances and emitting events only for employees with vested options.
 + The transferTokens function transfers tokens from the ESOP contract to a recipient, ensuring that the contract has sufficient token balance before performing the transfer.
 This prevents failed transfers and wasted gas.

-## ERC20 Compliance
+## ERC721 Compliance:
-+ The ESOP contract interacts with an ERC20 token contract, which is a separate contract that implements the ERC20 token standard.
-The token contract is required to have the following functions:

-+ **`totalSupply:`** Returns the total supply of tokens.
-+ **`balanceOf:`** Returns the token balance of a given account.
-+ **`transfer:`** Transfers tokens from the caller's account to a recipient's account.
++ The ESOP contract extends the ERC721 token contract, ensuring compliance with the ERC721 standard for non-fungible tokens.
++ Each employee is granted a unique ERC721 token representing their stock options.

-- The ESOP contract interacts with the token contract to check the available token balance, transfer tokens to employees upon exercising options, and transfer tokens to recipients using the transferTokens function.
++ The contract uses the safeTransferFrom function from the ERC721 contract to transfer tokens between addresses, ensuring secure and valid transfers.
++ The contract emits a Transfer event after a successful token transfer, providing details such as the sender's address, recipient's address, and the transferred token's unique identifier (tokenId).

-## ERC 20 - contracts/EmployeeStockOptionPlan Code
+## ERC 721 - contracts/EmployeeStockOptionPlan Code
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

+import "@openzeppelin/contracts/token/ERC721/ERC721.sol";

 /**
  * @title Employee Stock Option Plan Contract